-There are 2 lifts in the lobby on the ground floor.
-If a lift goes out of service, please report to the Aspect management team.
+There is 1 lift in the external area of the North Block on the ground floor.
+If the lift goes out of service, please report to the Property Management Officer (PMO) or the Defects Reporting Team.
 An emergency is only considered when someone is trapped inside the lift, please note a lift being out of service is not considered as an emergency.

 In the event of a fire, do not use the lifts.
 When the fire alarm is activated, the lifts will automatically return to the ground floor and anyone in the lifts can evacuate.
-Once the fire service arrives and get access to the firefighting lift, this lift will go up the floors for evacuation.